 Does a child in your life have language disorder?

-We study children who have difficulty learning or using language, with no known cause.
+We study treatment for children ages 4-9 who have difficulty learning or using language, with no known cause.
 This condition is called Developmental Language Disorder.

 DLD affects ~2 kids in every classroom.
-Some symptoms of DLD include difficulty using little parts of speech like prepositions and pronouns, using the correct verbs/tenses, saying and understanding longer sentences, and learning and using new vocabulary words.
+Some symptoms of DLD include difficulty with:

 In this study we want to know:

 - What types of language supports can parents consistently provide within home routines?